Hopf-Galois module structure of degree p extensions of p-adic fields: Typical degree extensions

 \subsection{The only Hopf-Galois structure}

 From now on, $L/K$ will be a typical degree $p$ extension of $p$-adic fields.
-We are interested in describing the only Hopf-Galois structure $H$ on $L/K$ (both the underlying Hopf algebra and its action on the top field).
+In this section, we describe the only Hopf-Galois structure $H$ on $L/K$ (both the underlying Hopf algebra and its action on the top field).